Good Content!

 Manage Time

-Since time management is crucial in all sections, it is also in IELTS Cue Cards.
-You must strategize your section for productivity optimization.
-For instance, you can use the one-minute preparation time to organize and brainstorm your thoughts.
+Since time management is crucial in all sections, it is also crucial in IELTS Cue Cards.
+You must strategise your section for productivity optimisation.
+For instance, you can use the one-minute preparation time to organise and brainstorm your thoughts.
 In the next two minutes, you must concentrate on two to three key points related to the topic.

 Practice and Prepare